By tube (metro) to the sandy beach – The Island Line on the Isle of Wight

 IOW Island Line – Please mind your head when boarding!

 (visited in June 2013 when the 1938 rolling stock was still in use.
-That changed in 2021.)
+This changed in 2021.)

 How useful was this post?